 A more creditable effort perhaps was a second-innings century in Adelaide with his side in trouble.
 Wasim was largely uncoached until he got into the Pakistan side.
 He was discovered when he happened to bowl in the nets to Javed Miandad.
 He immediately realized the great potential of this young boy.

 Wasim Akram was fast-tracked into the national squad at the age of 18.
 Because he was fast knowing so little about the world that he was unaware he would be paid! – he took ten wickets in his second Test match in Dunedin in 1985.
 On that tour, his lethal pace struck on the head of Lance Cairns batting without a helmet.
 Luckily, he survived, otherwise a brave decision to bat without a helmet.

-Moreover, in 1986-87 ODI series in India, he struck on the Srikant head and he was badly injured.
-Srikanth was considered very aggressive batsman on those days.
+Moreover, in the 1986-87 ODI series in India, he struck on the Srikanth head, and he was badly injured.
+Srikanth was considered a very aggressive batsman in those days.
 However, after this incident, he could not regain that confidence and literally a bunny for Wasim Akram after that.
 On many occasions, he used to crush batsman head or toe.
 Perhaps, David Boon and Phil Tufnel were so lucky to survive serious injury off his bowling.